Have questions about life insurance or income protection (disability insurance)? Get the answers you need.

 A. Insurance policy cash values are impacted by the insurance company investments that back your policy, as well as mortality and expenses.

-Universal Life Insurance policies are fixed-interest rate policies.
-In exchange for a guaranteed interest rate, the insurance company reserves the right to invest policy premiums in conservative fixed-interest investments such as bonds.
-In addition to the guaranteed interest rate, Universal Life policies also have a current interest rate that may be higher than the guaranteed rate.
+- Universal Life Insurance policies are fixed-interest rate policies.
+You get a guaranteed interest rate, and the insurance company gets the right to invest policy premiums in conservative, fixed-interest investments such as bonds.
+In addition to the guaranteed interest rate, these policies also have a current interest rate that may be higher than the guaranteed rate.

-Variable Universal Life Insurance, on the other hand, may be an answer for policy owners who can tolerate more risk and seek control over the allocation of their premium dollars.
-In exchange for the opportunity for higher returns, the policy owner reserves the right to allocate premiums to a variety of investment choices with varying levels of risk.
+- Variable Universal Life Insurance offers more risk, but also offers more control over the allocation of your premium dollars.
+In exchange for the opportunity for higher returns, you can allocate premiums to a variety of investment choices with varying levels of risk.

-The range of alternatives includes small, medium, and large company stocks, passive and active management styles, and domestic and global investment approaches.
-Other common investment divisions inside of Variable Universal Life products include fixed-income investments, such as bonds and even guaranteed interest accounts.
+The range of alternatives includes small, medium, and large company stocks; passive and active management styles; and domestic and global investment approaches.
+Other common investment options within Variable Universal Life policies include fixed-income investments, such as bonds, and even guaranteed interest accounts.

 Q. Can I use my cash value?

 A. The cash value that accumulates inside a permanent life insurance policy can be accessed in three ways.

 - Loans.
 These are typically free from current income tax, even if they exceed the premiums paid or cost basis in the policy.
 Outstanding loans are deducted from the death benefit upon the death of the insured.
 Or, if the policy is later surrendered, the unpaid loan amount is deducted from the cash value.